Advertisement

 Chew black peppercorns

-It’s one of those old-school strategies that’s lingered in the cannabis sphere.
-Proponents of this tactic say that eating black peppercorns helps reduce symptoms of cannabis-induced anxiety or paranoia, and can help you come down more quickly from a high.
+I haven’t personally tried this, but chewing black peppercorns is an old-school strategy that’s lingered in the cannabis world forever.
+Proponents say that eating black peppercorns helps reduce symptoms of cannabis-induced anxiety or paranoia and can help us come down more quickly from a high.

-In fact, there is some scientific basis for these claims.
-Just don’t expect a miracle; peppercorns won’t eliminate the effects of overindulgence completely.
+Surprisingly, it’s not an outright fable, and there is some scientific basis for these claims.
+Just don’t expect a miracle since peppercorns won’t completely eliminate the consequences of overindulgence.

-Two additional terpenes in black pepper, pinene and myrcene, could also contribute to this outcome.
-Pinene seems to reduce anxiety or symptoms of depression.
-Myrcene may act as a sedative.
-Alongside THC, the variety of terpenes in black pepper could work synergistically to bolster their own effects.
+Two other terpenes in black pepper, pinene and myrcene (also common in marijuana), could also contribute to this outcome.
+Pinene seems to reduce anxiety or symptoms of depression, and myrcene may act as a sedative.
+The terpenes in black pepper could work synergistically with THC to bolster their own relaxing effects.

-Just be careful not to inhale pepper along the way.
-Stick to whole peppercorns and chew; don’t sniff.
-Be sure to have a beverage handy, too.
+Just be careful not to inhale pepper along the way!
+Stick to whole peppercorns and chew, don’t sniff.
+Have a beverage handy, too.
+Who knows, maybe I’ll try this technique in the future and report back to you.

 Eat a healthy snack

-Again, distractions go a long way when you’re fighting off a bad high.
+As I said, distractions go a long way when fighting off a bad high.
 Even the act of preparing and eating a simple meal, such as a bowl of cereal, can help redirect the mind.

 • Pine nuts